-Food allergies often cause itching of some form—either the mouth and throat while the food with the first few bites or the skin sometime later.
-Within minutes or hours, hives, nausea/vomiting, diarrhea/cramps, wheezing, coughing, chest/throat tightness, shortness of breath or rarely, a drop in blood pressure may occur (a sign of a severe allergic reaction).
-The severity of someone’s reaction is mostly determined by how sensitive they are to a given food and the amount of the allergen ingested.
+Food allergies almost always cause itching — sometimes the mouth and throat with the first bites or the skin soon after.
+Usually within minutes hives, nausea/vomiting, diarrhea/cramps, wheezing, coughing, chest/throat tightness, shortness of breath or rarely, a drop in blood pressure may occur (a sign of a severe allergic reaction).
+The severity of a reaction is unpredictable and previous testing do NOT tell you how allergic you are.
 More severe reaction (anaphylaxis) may occur in asthmatics and those taking certain blood pressure medications (beta blockers).
 Also a food allergen combined exercise, overheating, alcohol and aspirin/NSAIDS may lead to more severe reactions.

-In young children, the most common causes of food allergy are dairy, eggs, fish, soy, tree nuts and peanuts.
-Egg and milk allergies are frequently outgrown.
-Peanut allergy is usually lifelong and can be severe and sometimes fatal.
-Deaths from food allergy occur every year and usually occur in those who are known to be allergic.
-Fatalities from food allergy are more likely to occur if there is a delay in the administration of emergency medical care [or self-administration of epinephrine (EPIPEN)] and in those with asthma.
-Please read Dr. Stadtmauer’s article for patients entitled Don’t Be Araid to Use Epinephrine.
+Deaths from food allergy occur every year and may occur in those who are not known to be allergic.
+Fatalities from food allergy are more likely to occur if there is a delay in receiving epinephrine (EPIPEN or AUVI-Q)] and in those with asthma.
+Most important always hafe it with you AND Don’t Be Araid to Use Epinephrine.

 The best treatment for food allergy is primary prevention (namely not becoming allergic in the first place).
 That can be accomplished by introducing common allergens at a young age during the development of the immune system (about 6 months of age).
-While there is no cure at this time for established food allergies, food desensitization has garnered much attention lately.
-This is a promising treatment but must be done under close supervision of an experienced allergist.
-For most patients, the best treatment for food allergy is avoidance.
+While there is no cure at this time for established food allergies, food desensitization has garnered much attention.
 You should educate yourself about the foods to which you are allergic.
 A wealth of information is available on FARE (Food Allergy Reseach and Education) where you can find educational materials, recipes and warnings about mislabeled processed foods.

 It is not easy managing food allergies because of the many sources of cross-contamination: